 6 egg yolks

-120 ml double cream
+120 ml single cream (completely optional)

-150 g Parmesan, freshly grated
+150 g Parmesan (or hard cheese), freshly grated

 250 g penne rigate